Rosa-Kang/reactmastery/README.md

 # Apolo 2021

 Movie App built with React Apolo and GraphQL

-rest ap: url 로 가서 json을 받아옴 vs GraphQL: query 나 mutation 을 보냄 Apollo is the best way to consume GraphQL
+Apollo is one of the best ways to consume GraphQL
 \*\* git remote add origin --> does

 1. create-react-app